kjappelbaum/oximachinetool/README.md

 - [ ] Add plot of feature distribution in trainin set (e.g. violin plot) and the metal site as dots

 - [ ] Potentially add a Explore section for the EDA

+- [ ] add a test for the container build